StrongShiv8/strongshiv8.github.io/_posts/2023-06-14-Drifting-Blue-1.md

 ![166-17.png](/Vulnhub-Files/img/Drifting-Blue-1/166-17.png)

-I am not able to run any exploit of exim so let's check the kernel version and exploit it accordingly →
+I am not able to run any exploit of exim so let is check the kernel version and exploit it accordingly →

 ![166-18.png](/Vulnhub-Files/img/Drifting-Blue-1/166-18.png)